certeu/morio/docs/docs/guides/idps/readme.md

 **Configuration**

-- The `mrt` provider is built-in, and does not require configuration.
+- The `mrt` provider is built-in and does not require configuration.
 - The `mrt` provider can be disabled with the [`DISABLE_IDP_MRT`](/docs/reference/flags/disable_idp_mrt/) feature flag.
-- The `mrt` provider's inclusion and/or appearance on the UI's login page can be configured in the UI settings.
+- The `mrt` provider's inclusion or appearance on the UI's login page can be configured in the UI settings.

 **Settings Example**